lightdock/membrane_docking/demo/README.md

 #### 2.1.2. *pip* and virtual environments

-***pip*** is the reference Python package manager.
-It's used to install and update Python packages. *pip* is usually installed by default if the Python interpreter is available.
-We will need it to install LightDock and its dependencies.
-Please follow the [official guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) if *pip* is not installed in your OS.
+***pip*** is the reference Python package manager and it is used to install and update Python packages. *pip* is usually installed by default if the Python interpreter is available.
+In this case, LightDock and its dependencies will be installed via *pip*, so please follow the [official guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) if *pip* is not installed in your OS.

 #### 2.1.3.
 Installing LightDock via *pip*